xcart/xcart-docs/_pages/kb_en/general_setup/installation/installation_guide.md

     tar -xzpf x-cart-5.4.1.21-en.tgz
     ```

-    (Be sure to replace the file name with the actual name of the archive you have downloaded).
+    (Be sure to replace the file name with the actual name of your package archive).

 ### Create an Empty Database